VVIMT/Merge_Sort_Algorithm-Bottom-up/README.md

-# Merge_Sort_Algorithm-Bottom-up
+## Merge_Sort_Algorithm-Bottom-up

-# To compile and run binary:
+# Compile and run binary, register output into the « log » file:
 make && ./BottomUpMergeSort < big_test > log

+# Clean object files and folder:
+make clean

+# Clean binaries, object files and folder:
+make fclean

-# To re-compile and run binary, register output into the « log » file:
+# Clean binaries, object files and folder, then re-compile and run binary to register the output into the « log » file:
 make re && ./BottomUpMergeSort < big_test > log

-# Clean binary and object files:
-make fclean